ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : the TCP default

-This time value is advertised via the TCP User Timeout Option (UTO) {{?RFC5482}} at the remote endpoint to adapt its own `Timeout for aborting Connection` (see {{conn-timeout}}) value.
+This time value is advertised via the TCP User Timeout Option (UTO) {{?RFC5482}} at the Remote Endpoint to adapt its own `Timeout for aborting Connection` (see {{conn-timeout}}) value.

 ### User Timeout Enabled